azhpushkin/frisbee/src/semantics/tests/example_pieces.md

 // TODO: should checks have some kind of error codes?

+* check how message send works when there is return value
 * check that return statement is required
 * check spawn as an argument
 * no return for constructors!!